ReCodEx/web-app/README.md

 ## Installation

-Web application requires [NodeJS](https://nodejs.org/en/) 18.x server as a runtime environment.
+The web application requires [NodeJS](https://nodejs.org/en/) 20.x server as a runtime environment.
 This runtime is needed for executing JavaScript code on server and sending the pre-render parts of pages to clients, so the final rendering in browsers is a lot quicker and the page is accessible to search engines for indexing.

-But some functionality is better in other full fledged web servers like *Apache* or *Nginx*, so the common practice is to use a tandem of both. *NodeJS* takes care of basic functionality of the app while the other server (Apache) is set as reverse proxy and providing additional functionality like SSL encryption, load
+But some functionality is better in other full-fledged web servers like *Apache* or *Nginx*, so the common practice is to use a tandem of both. *NodeJS* takes care of basic functionality of the app while the other server (Apache) is set as reverse proxy and providing additional functionality like SSL encryption, load